Services

 circle time & activity time

 In the middle of the day, our learners break for lunch on a rotating schedule.
-During the rotation, they are also guided by their therapist to participate in a brief circle time and activity time.
-These events are coordinated and planned by our circle time and activities coordinators.
+During the rotation, they are also guided by their therapists to participate in a brief circle time and activity time.
+These events are coordinated and planned by our circle time and activity coordinator.

-During the 25 minute activity time, our learners complete an age-appropriate or skill-level appropriate social game, independent play, or craft that coincides with the weekly theme.
+During the 15 minute activity time, our learners complete an age-appropriate or skill-level appropriate social game or craft that coincides with the weekly theme.

-During the 25 minute circle time, our learners have the opportunity to practice responding to an instructor, to sing silly songs, and to play with stimuli that have been associated with specific days of the week (e.g. music instruments on Wednesday).
+During the 15 minute circle time, our learners have the opportunity to practice responding to an instructor, to sing silly songs, to copy peers during various embedded activities, and to play with stimuli that have been associated with the day or the theme of the week.

 field trips, parties, & Special events

-BLS partakes in quarterly field trips.
-In the past, we’ve taken clients to apple orchards, The Museum of Science of Industry, Children’s Museum at Navy Pier, and Fair Oaks Farms.
+BLS partakes in periodic field trips.
+In the past, we’ve taken clients to apple orchards, The Museum of Science of Industry, Children’s Museum at Navy Pier, Munster Pool, and Fair Oaks Farms, among other places.

 We host parties for many holidays, including Valentine’s Day, Halloween, and Christmas.
-During parties, we generally eat lunch as a group and then play group games.
+During parties, we generally eat lunch as a group and then play a range of group games.

-We choose events, activities, and field trips that would be best for hands on learning and sensory stimulation.
+We choose events, activities, and field trips that our learners enjoy.

 Parent training

 Parent involvement is crucial for a successful ABA program.
-Our goal is to shape up clients' behaviors, and simultaneously teach parents to utilize principles of ABA in the home to ensure that skills and behaviors are generalized.
+Our goal is to shape up our clients' appropriate behaviors, and simultaneously teach parents to utilize principles of ABA in the home to ensure that skills and behaviors are generalized to the home environment.

-As such, parents are required to receive training once every 3 months.
-The training program track begins with a 2 hour group training session during which the parent trainer and BCBA discuss basic behavioral principles including reinforcement and functions of behaviors, to name a few.
+As such, parents are required to receive training regularly.
+The parent training program begins with a 2 hour general training session during which the BCBA provides training on basic behavioral principles, including reinforcement, functions of behavior, and more.

-Trainings that follow continue to build on this knowledge, and take place both in the facility and in home.
+Trainings that follow continue to build on this knowledge, but are personalized to the learner, and take place both in the facility and in home.
+Parent trainings establish learner-specific parent goals with the purpose of building appropriate behavior and decreasing problem behavior, and are assigned to parents to implement, under the guidance of their child’s BCBA.

 Parent trainings are required!